grandma-collaboration/grandma-cookbook/doc2/8_Skyportal_Use.md

 This section goes over what needs to be done in **SkyPortal** after you have determined an event is worth following up on.

 ### **8.1.1 Create a Source**
+A source page is where all the science and activity occurs.
+Once you have it generated, you can find it in `Sources` in SkyPortal.
+A GCN Event Page (which can be found in the 'GW/GRB/Neutrino' tab) is what is automatically generated and where you can create observation plans.
+We do not do science on the observation plan page.

 You create a source when you decide you are following up on an event.

 - **Step 1:** Navigate to the SkyPortal homepage.